Code-Institute-Submissions/CobraKai/README.md

 * Social media icons which when clicked will take the user to a new page and open up the social media page
 * Consistent header and footers along each page of the webpage
 * Photos and descriptions of instructors and current champion
+* Interactive map with address and contact telephone number